 III.
 EFFORTS TO ESTABLISH AN AIRCRAFT INDUSTRY

-Relating to this, in 1961 LAPIP signed a cooperation agreement with CEKOP, a Polish aircraft industry, to build an aircraft industry in Indonesia.
-The contract covered the building of an aircraft manufacturing facility, H R training and producing, under license, the PZL-104 Wilga, which was later known as Gelatik (rice bird).
-The aircraft which was serially produced in 44 units was utilized to support agricultural activities, light transport and aero-club.
+Along with this, in 1961 LAPIP signed an agreement with CEKOP, an aircraft industry from Poland, to establish an aircraft industry in Indonesia.
+The contract covered the construction of aircraft factory facility, HR training and production under the license of PZL-104 Wilga, and then recognized as Gelatik (Padda-Indonesian bird).
+Aircraft that manufactured serially in 44 units was used to support agriculture activity, lightweight transport, and aero-club.

-At almost the same period, 1965, through a Presidencial Decree, KOPELAPIP (Komando Pelaksana Industri Pesawat Terbang) or Executive Command for Preparation of Aviation Industry and PN.
-Industri Pesawat Terbang Berdikari (Berdikari Aircraft Industry) were founded.
+In the same period, in 1965, through a Presidential Decree, KOPELAPIP (Komando Pelaksana Industri Pesawat Terbang) or Executive Command for Preparation of Aviation Industry and PN.
+Industri Pesawat Terbang Berdikari (Berdikari Aircraft Industry) was established.

-In 1962, based in a Presidencial Decree, the Teknik Penerbangan ITB (ITB Aviation Technique Section) was established as part of the available Machine Department.
+In 1962, according to Presidential Decree, Aerospace Engineering of Institute Technology of Bandung was established as a part of available Machine Department.
 Oetarjo Diran and Liem Keng Kie were pioneers of this aviation section.
-These two figures were among those included in the Overseas Student Scholarship Programme.
-Initiated in 1958, through this programme, a number of Indonesian students were sent abroad (Europe and the United States).
+These two figures were included among those who joined in Overseas Scholarship Student Program.
+Initiated in 1958, through this program, some of Indonesian students were sent abroad (Europe and United States of America).

 A. PIONEERING PERIOD

-Five main factors that led towards the establishment of IPTN are: There were some Indonesians who had since along time dreamed to build aircraft and established an aircraft industry in Indonesia; some Indonesians who had the mastery the science and technology to build aircraft and the aircraft industry; some Indonesians who, beside mastered the needed science and technology they were also highly dedicated to utilize their expertise for the establishment of an aircraft industry; some Indonesians who were experts in marketing and selling aircraft for both national and international scopes; political will from the ruling Government.
+Five main factors that lead into the establishment of IPTN are: There are some Indonesian who had dreamed since a long time to build an aircraft and establish an aircraft industry in Indonesia; some Indonesian who had mastery in science and technology to build an aircraft and aircraft industry; some Indonesian who, besides mastering science and technology needed, they are also very dedicated to utilize their skills in establishing aircraft industry; some Indonesian experts in aircraft sales and marketing for both national and international scopes; political will from the ruling government.

-The harmonize integration of the above mentioned factors had made IPTN an aircraft industry with adequate facilities.
+The harmonious integration from those factors has made IPTN as an aircraft industry with adequate facilities.

-It all initiated with Bacharuddin Jusuf Habibie, a man who was born in Pare-pare, South Sulawesi (Celebes), on June 25, 1936.
-He was graduated from Aachen Technical High Learning, Aircraft Construction Department, and later worked at MBB (Masserschmitt Bolkow Blohm), an aircraft industry in Germany since 1965.
+Everything were started from Bacharuddin Jusuf Habibie, a man who was born in Pare-Pare, South Sulawesi (Celebes), on June 25, 1936.
+He was graduated from Aachen Technical High Learning, Aircraft Construction Department, then he worked in MBB (Masserschmitt Bolkow Blohm), an aircraft industry in Germany since 1965.

-When he was about to get his doctoral degree, in 1964, he had a strong willing to return to his country to participate in the Indonesian development program in the area of aviation industry.
-But the management of KOPELAPIP suggested him to continue seeking for more experience, while waiting for the possibility of establishing an aircraft industry.
-In 1966, when Adam Malik, the then Indonesian Minister of Foreign Affairs visited Germany, he asked Habibie to contribute his thoughts for the realization of the Indonesian Development.
+When he was about to get his doctorate degree, in 1964, he had a strong willing to return to his country to participate in Indonesia development program in the aviation industry.
+But KOPELAPIP management suggested him to keep seeking more experiences while waiting the possibility in establishing aircraft industry.
+In 1966, when Adam Malik, Indonesia’s current Minister of Foreign Affairs visited Germany, he asked Habibie to contribute his thoughts for the realization of Indonesia Development.

-Realizing that the efforts of establishing an aircraft industry would not be possibly done by him alone, Habibie made up his mind to start pioneering to prepare high-skilled manpower that at the appointed time could any time be employed by the future aircraft industry in Indonesia.
-Soon Habibie set up a voluntarily team.
-And in early 1970 the team was sent to Germany to start working and studying science and technology in the aviation field at HFB/ MBB, where Habibie worked, to carry out their initial planning.
+Realized that the efforts to establish an aircraft industry was impossible to be done by himself, Habibie decided to start pioneering in preparing skillful human resources at the fixed time could anytime be employed by the future aircraft industry in Indonesia.
+Habibie soon set up a voluntarily team.
+In the early of 1970s the team was sent to Germany to start working and learning science and technology in aviation field at HFB/ MBB, place where Habibie worked, to execute their initial planning.

-At the same period, similar activity was also pioneered by Pertamina (Indonesian Oil Company) in its capacity as Indonesian development agent.
-With such a capacity Pertamina succeeded in establishing the Krakatau Steel Industry.
-Ibnu Sutowo, the then Pertamina President contributed his thought that transfer technology process from developed countries should be carried out with a clear concept and national-oriented.
+In the same period, a similar activity was also pioneered by Pertamina (Perusahaan Minyak Indonesia) on its capacity as an agent of Indonesia Development.
+With such capacity, Pertamina succeeded in establishing Krakatau Steel Industry.
+Ibnu Sutowo, current President Director of Pertamina at that time, contributed his thoughts that the process of transferring technology from developed countries should be carried out with a clear concept and national-oriented.

-In early December 1973, Ibnu Sutowo met with Habibie in Dusseldorf, Germany, in which he gave an elaborate explanation to Habibie concerning the Indonesian Development, Pertamina with the dream of founding an aircraft industry in Indonesia.
-The result of the meeting was the appointment of Habibie as Advisor to Pertamina President, and he was requested to immediately return to Indonesia.
+In early December 1974, Ibnu Sutowo met Habibie in Dusseldorf, Germany, where he gave an elaborate explanation to Habibie about Indonesia Development, Pertamina with the dream of establishing aircraft industry in Indonesia.
+The result of the meeting was the appointment of Habibie as Pertamina President Advisor, and he was asked to return to Indonesia immediately.

-These meetings resulted in the birth of the ATTP (Advanced Technology & Teknologi Penerbangan Pertamina) Division which became the milestone for the establishment of BPPT and part of that of IPTN.
+These meeting resulted the establishment of ATTP Division (Teknologi Lanjutan & Teknologi Penerbangan Pertamina) which became the milestone for the establishment of BPPT and part of IPTN.

-In September 1974, ATTP signed the basic agreement for license cooperation with MBB, Germany and CASA, Spain for the production of the BO-105 helicopter and the NC-212 fixed wing aircraft.
+In September 1974, ATTP signed the agreement to license collaborate with MBB (Germany) and CASA (Spain) to manufacture BO-105 helicopter and fixed wing NC212.

-When the efforts of the establishment has shown its form there was a problem faced by Pertamina which influenced to the existence of ATTP, its project and program i.e. aircraft industry.
-But realizing that the ATTP Division and its project was a vehicle to prepare the Indonesians to ‘take-off’ for the Pelita VI, so the Government decided to continue the establishment of an aircraft industry with all its consequenses.
+When the efforts of the establishment has shown its form, there was a problem faced by Pertamina which later influenced the existence of ATTP, projects and its program, that was about aircraft industry.
+But, realizing that ATTP division and its projects were a way to prepare Indonesians to ‘take-off’ for Pelita VI, so the government decided to continue the establishment of aircraft industry with its all consequences.

-Based on this, by the virtue of Government Regulation No. 12, April 5, 1976, the preparation of an aircraft industry was made.
-Through this regulation all the available assets, facilities and potencies were accumulated covering Pertamina assets, the ATTP Division which had been prepared for the establishment of an aircraft industry with the assets LIPNUR, the Indonesian Air Force, as the basic capital for the aircraft industry.
-This basic capital was hoped to support the growth of an aircraft industry being able to answer all challenges.
+Based on this thing, according to Government Regulation No. 12, April 5, 1976, the preparation of aircraft industry was started.
+Based on this regulation, all assets, facilities and potencies were accumulated covering Pertamina’s assets, ATTP Division which had prepared for establishing aircraft industry with LIPNUR assets, Indonesian Air Force, as the basic assets for aircraft industry.
+These basic assets hopefully can support the development of aircraft industry which is able to answer all challenges.

-On April 26, 1976, based on the Notary Act No.15, in Jakarta, the PT.
-Industri Pesawat Terbang Nurtanio was officially established with Dr. BJ.
-Habibie as its President Director.
-When the physical facilities of this industry was completed, on August 1976 President Soeharto inaugurated this aircraft industry.
+On April 26, 1976, based on Notarial Deed No.15, Jakarta, PT.
+Industri Pesawat Terbang Nurtanio was officially established with Dr. B. J. Habibie as the President Director.
+When the physical facility of this industry completed, in August 1976, President Soeharto inaugurated this aircraft industry.

 On October 11, 1985, PT.
-Industri Pesawat Terbang Nurtanio was removed to the PT.
+Industri Pesawat Terbang Nurtanio was moved to PT.
 Industri Pesawat Terbang Nusantara or IPTN.

-It was from this point that the new firmament of the growth of a modern and complete aircraft industry in Indonesia had just begun.
-And it was in this period that all aspects of infrastructure, facilities, human resources, law and regulations, and those relating and supporting the existence of the aircraft industry was integrately organized.
-Previously, In the 1960s and 1970s this had never been seriously thought of.
-Apart from that, the industry developed a progressive technology and industrial transformation concept which turned out to give optimal results in the efforts of mastering the aviation technology in a relatively short period of time, 20 years.
+From this point, a new horizon of a modern and complete aircraft industry in Indonesia had just begun.
+In this period all infrastructure aspects, facilities, human resources, law and regulations, and those that related and support the existence of aircraft industry integrally implemented.
+Previously, in 1960s and 1970s this issue was never thought seriously.
+Moreover, this industry developed a progressive technology and industry transformative concept that apparently gave an optimal result in mastering aviation technology in a relatively short time, 20 years.

-IPTN has the view that the technology transfer should be implemented integrally and completely and covers hardware, software and brain ware of which the human being is the nucleus.
-That is the human being who has hard willingness, capability and standpoint in science, theory and expertise to implement them in the concrete work.
-Based on this IPTN has applied a technology transfer philosophy called “Begin at the End and End at the Beginning".
-It is the philosophy to absorb advanced technology progressively and gradually in an integral process and based on Indonesia’s objective needs.
-Through this philosophy was then thoroughly mastered, not merely materially but also the capability and expertise.
-This philosophy is also adaptable to any development and progress achieved by other countries.
+IPTN had a point of view that transferring technology should be implemented integrally and completely and covers hardware, software, and brainware where human as the core.
+That is human who has a capability of strong willingness, capability and perspective in science, theory and skill to implement them in a concrete work.
+Based on this, IPTN has applied a transferring technology philosophy that called “Begin at the end and End at the beginning”.
+It is a philosophy to absorb advanced technology progressively and gradually in a process that inseparable and based on Indonesia’s objective needs.
+Through this philosophy then thoroughly mastered, not only the material but also the capability and skills.
+This philosophy also can be adjusted with the development and advancement that achieved by other country.

-The philosophy teaches that in building aircraft it does not necessarily start from components, but directly learn the end of a process (already-built aircraft), then reverse through phases of component manufacturing.
-The phases of technology transfer is divided into:
+This philosophy also teaches that in manufacturing an aircraft it does not always begin from components, but directly learned the end of a process (an already-manufactured aircraft), then reversing through phases of components manufacturing.
+Transferring technology phase divided into:

 C. PARADIGM, NEW NAME

-During the last 24 years of its establishment, IPTN had been successfully capable of transferring sophisticated and latest aviation technology, mostly from Western Hemisphere, to Indonesians.
-IPTN has, especially, mastered in aircraft design, development, and manufacturing small to medium regional commuter.
+As 24 years of its establishment, IPTN had successfully transferred sophisticated and latest aviation technology, mostly from the west hemisphere to Indonesia.
+IPTN had mastered in aircraft designing, development, and manufacture small to medium range of regional commuter.

-In facing new global market system, IPTN redefined itself to 'IPTN 2000' that emphasizes on implementing new, business oriented, strategy to meet current situation with a brand new structure.
+In facing new global market system, IPTN defined itself as ‘IPTN 2000’ which focusing on applying new strategy, business oriented, to fulfill current situation with new structure.

-The restructuring program includes business reorientation, rightsizing and composing the human resources with the available workloads, and a sound capitalization based on a more focused market and concentrated business mission.
+The restructuring program covers business re-orientation, justify and arrange human resources with available workloads, and strong capitalization based on market which market focused and concentrated business mission.

-PT.
-IPTN is now selling its redundant capabilities in the area of engineering – by offering design to test activity services -, manufacturing - aircraft and non-aircraft components -, and after sales services.
+Now, PT IPTN selling its excessive capability in engineering – by offering design to test activity services, manufacture, aircraft & non-aircraft components, and aftersales services.

-It is in this relation that the name IPTN had been changed into PT.
-DIRGANTARA INDONESIA or Indonesian Aerospace abbreviated IAe which was officially innaugurated by the President of the Republic of Indonesia, KH.
+In relation, IPTN’s name had changed into PT.
+DIRGANTARA INDONESIA (PERSERO) or Indonesian Aerospace (IAe) that officially inaugurated by President of Indonesia Republic, KH.
 Abdurrahman Wahid, in Bandung on August 24, 2000.